Frequently Asked Questions

 NOTE: You may be eligible for funding to support these assessments from The Helping Children with Autism (HCWA) package or FaHCSIA (Department of Families, Housing, Community Services, and Indigenous Affairs),

-Our fees for 50-minute Counselling sessions are based on the experience of our team.
+Our fees for 50-minute Counselling sessions reflect the experience of our team.

-NOTE: A Mental health Plan entitles you to a Medicare rebate of $87.45 per session for 10 sessions annually or 20 sessions until 30 June 2022 under COVID impact provisions.
+NOTE: A Mental Health Plan entitles you to a Medicare rebate of $88.25 per session for ten sessions annually or twenty sessions until 30 June 2022 under COVID impact provisions

 There is no fee if you cancel at least 48 hours before your appointment.